2026 Callaia Screenplay Contest Results Announced

-Many thanks to all who entered the 2025 Callaia Screenplay Contest!
+Many thanks to everyone who participated in the 2026 Callaia Screenplay Contest!

-Callaia is thrilled to recognize the following writers as the 2025 Callaia Contest Awardees:
+Callaia is delighted to honor the following writers as the recipients of the 2026 Callaia Contest Awards:

 Grand Prize Winner